Updated: September 2020

 - 6 tblsp butter, melted and cooled

-- 1 tsp grated lemon zest, plus 2 tbsp lemon juice
+- 1 teaspoon grated lemon zest, plus 2 tablespoon lemon juice

 - For the Whipped Cream: